Nikhitha-spec/deskora/README.md

 - **Agent**: Handle assigned tickets, use the AI Co-pilot, and update ticket statuses.
 - **User**: Search the Knowledge Base, "Ask AI", create tickets, and chat with agents.

----

-*Built with ❤️ by the Deskora Team*